zinc-collective/convene/CONTRIBUTING.md

 At present, Convene is split into three modules:

+The root directory provides the human and programmatic interface for Convene as well as data-persistence; with two additional submodules.

 - `infrastructure`, which contains infrastructure management code for Packer, Terraform and Ansible.
-- `convene-web`, which provides the human and programmatic interface for Convene, as well as data-persistence.
 - `features`, which includes the high-level test definitions for the Convene experience.